Azulejos: Once upon a tile in Porto, Portugal.

 Maybe it was because of the long rows of laundry that had been strung across nearly every balcony, or maybe because I was too busy watching bright winter sunlight reflect off the Duoro River, but the many porcelain tiles adorning so many façades escaped me.

-As my time in the northern Portuguese city of Porto went on, I slowly began to take note—here an apartment building covered completely in yellow tiled flowers; there a street sign made up of blue and white tiles whose design was reminiscent of ancient Chinese pottery.
+However, as my time in the city of Porto in northern Portugal went on, I slowly began to take note—here an apartment building covered completely in yellow tiled flowers; there a street sign made up of blue and white tiles whose design was reminiscent of ancient Chinese pottery.

 And then suddenly, there was no mistaking it.
 They were everywhere.